dstekol/AlphaFour/README.md

 is question mere mortals most likely cannot answer, but the functionality is there for those who want it.

 ### One Player Game
-To play a

-- --agent
+To play against a particular agent, users should run the `run_single_player.py` file with the `--agent` argument (set to one of "random", "alphabeta", "mcts", or "alphazero"), and any of the following agent-specific arguments:

 #### RandomAgent arguments
---gaussian (default = True)
+- `--gaussian` (default = True) - Whether to use a Gaussian prior when choosing moves (thus biasing moves toward the center, which is generally slightly better).
+If set to False, a uniform distribution will be used instead.

 #### AlphaBeta arguments
+- `--quick-search-depth` (default=4) - the maximum tree depth when performing a quick-search (checking for obvious moves at the start of each turn)
+- `--max-depth` (default=6) - the maximum tree depth to descend to before applying heuristic evaluation functions
+- `--discount` (default=0.96) - the discount factor to apply to rewards (to encourage quick wins rather than dragging the game out)

 #### MCTS arguments
+- `--gaussian` (default = True) - Whether to use a Gaussian prior when choosing moves (thus biasing moves toward the center, which is generally slightly better).
+If set to False, a uniform distribution will be used instead.
+- `--num-threads` (default=45) - Number of threads for MCTS
+- `--mcts-iters` (default=250) - Number of MCTS/PUCT rollout simulations to execute for each move
+- `--discount` (default=0.96) - Per-step discount factor for rewards (to encourage winning quickly)
+- `--explore-coeff` (default=1) - Exploration coefficient for MCTS/PUCT search
+- `--temperature` (default=0.8) - MCTS/PUCT exploration temperature setting (before temp-drop step)
+- `--dirichlet-coeff` (default=0.02) - Dirichlet noise coefficient (added to action scores).
+If 0, no dirichlet noise will be added to MCTS scores; if 1, only dirichlet noise will be used.
+- `--dirichlet-alpha` (default=0.3) - Dirichlet noise distribution parameter

 #### AlphaZero arguments
+- all MCTS arguments (except `--gaussian`)
+- `--cuda` (default=True) - Whether to use CUDA acceleration
+- `--checkpoint` (**Required**) - path to saved model checkpoint
+- `--max-buffer-size` (default=20) - Maximum GPU buffer size (should be at most number of threads)
+- `--max-wait-time` (default=0.05) - Maximum amount of time  (in milliseconds) to wait before flushing GPU buffer

 ### Pitting Agents Against One Another (Zero Player Game?)
+To watch two agents play against each other, run `showdown.py` with the arguments `--agent1args` and `agent2args`, each of which should point to a file containing agent-specific command line arguments (at the least, each file must contain an `--agent` argument specifying the agent type as one of "random", "alphabeta", "mcts", "alphazero")

 ### Train AlphaZero
+Run `train_alpha_zero.py` with the command line arguments below.
+The only required argument is `base_dir`, which specifies the base logging directory.
+Within the base logging folder:
+- game trajectories will be saved as pickle files to the `games` subfolder
+- model checkpoints will be saved within the `models` subfolder as PyTorch Lightning archives with the .ckpt extension
+- Tensorboard logs will be saved to the `logs` subfolder
+- command line arguments and training statistics (ex. avg game length) will be saved to a `info.txt` file within the base folder

+Command line arguments:
---checkpoint-dir - Directory for model checkpoints (if checkpoints already exist in this directory, the trainer will use them as a starting point)
+- `--base-dir` (**Required**) - Directory for model checkpoints (if checkpoints already exist in this directory, the trainer will use them as a starting point)
---seed - Random seed for reproducibility
+- `--seed` (default=42) - Random seed for reproducibility
---cuda - Whether to use CUDA acceleration
+- `--cuda` (default=True) - Whether to use CUDA acceleration
+- `--rounds` (default=20) - Number of policy improvement rounds
+- `--games-per-round` (default=2000) - Number of self-play games to execute per policy improvement round
+- `--eval-games` (default=100) - Number of evaluation games to play between newly trained model and previous best model
+- `--win-threshold` (default=0.55) - Fraction of evaluation games that newly trained model must win to replace previous best model
+- `--flip-prob` (default=0.5) - Probability that input is flipped while training neural network (for data augmentation)
+- `--samples-per-game` (default=None) - Number of state-outcome pairs per game trajectory to sample for training.
+If None, all data will be used.
+If in range (0,1), corresponding fraction of trajectories will be used.
+If integer greater than or equal to 1, corresponding number of games per trajectory will be used.
---rounds - Number of policy improvement rounds --games-per-round - Number of self-play games to execute per policy improvement round --validation-games - Number of self-play games to hold back for validation during neural network training.
+- `--validation-games` (default=0.05) - Number of self-play games to hold back for validation during neural network training.
+- `--max-queue-len` (default=6000) - Maximum number of self-play games to retain in the training queue
+- `--max-buffer-size` (default=20) - Maximum GPU buffer size (should be at most number of threads)
+- `--max-wait-time` (default=0.05) - Maximum amount of time  (in milliseconds) to wait before flushing GPU buffer

+- `--max-epochs` (default=15) - Max number of backpropagation epochs to train model on data collected from each round
---eval-games - Number of evaluation games to play between newly trained model and previous best model --win-threshold - Fraction of evaluation games that newly trained model must win to replace previous best model --flip-prob - Probability that input is flipped while training neural network (for data augmentation) --epochs-per-round - How many backpropagation epochs to train model on data collected from each round
+- `--min-epochs` (default=5) - Min number of backpropagation epochs to train model on data collected from each round
+- `--batch-size` (default=100) - Batch size for training neural network
+- `--state-value-weight` (default=0.5) - Weight to put on value prediction relative to policy prediction (1 means all weight on value, 0 means all weight on policy)
+- `--lr` (default=1e-3) - Learning rate for training neural network
+- `--l2-reg` (default=1e-5) - Strength of L2 regularization for neural network
+- `--patience` (default=None) - Number of non-improving steps to wait before stopping training
+- `--train-attempts` (default=4) - Number of training runs to perform at each iteration (best model is selected based on validation loss)

+- `--num-threads` (default=45) - Number of threads for MCTS
+- `--mcts-iters` (default=250) - Number of PUCT simulations to execute for each move
+- `--discount` (default=0.96) - Per-step discount factor for rewards (to encourage winning quickly)
+- `--explore-coeff` (default=1) - Exploration coefficient for MCTS/PUCT search
+- `--temperature` (default=0.8) - MCTS/PUCT exploration temperature setting (before temp-drop step)
+- `--drop-temperature` (default=0.05) - MCTS/PUCT exploration temperature (after temp-drop step)
+- `--dirichlet-coeff` (default=0.02) - Dirichlet noise coefficient (added to action scores)
+- `--dirichlet-alpha` (default=0.3) - Dirichlet noise distribution parameter
+- `--temp-drop-step` (default=7) - The episode step at which to drop the temperature (exploration strength) during self-play training games.
+This encourages exploration early in the game and stronger play later in the game.
+- `--resign-threshold` (default=-0.85) - Threshold value below which agent will resign
+- `--resign-forbid-prob` (default=0.1) - Probability that resignation will not be allowed (used in training to prevent false positives)

 ## Entertaining/Evil/Frustrating Mistakes Made & Bugs Encountered